(*This post contains affiliate links. If you make a purchase using my link, I may earn a small commission at no additional cost to you.)

 I followed Hyosun’s recipe to a T the first time around so I could get used to how the different ingredients interacted with each other.
 I modified her recipe the second time (I also brined the chicken) to suit my tastes and I don’t think I would be able to tell the difference between my recipe and the one from the hole-in-the-wall.
 As Pinterest would say… Nailed It!

 What do you think?
-Comment below and tell me what you thought of this recipe.
+Comment below and tell me what you thought of this chicken bulgogi recipe.
 Take a picture and tag me on Instagram @dredgeanddrizzle!
 I would love to see your creations!
+Want to save it for later?
+Pin it!

 - 1 1/2 - 2 pounds chicken breast rinsed and trimmed of fat